nathan-barry/nathan.rs/content/notes/numerical-analysis/eval-polynomials-binary-floats.md

 +++
-title = "Evaluating a Polynomial, Binary Representation, and Floating Point" description = "My notes over Chapter 0 of Timothy Sauer's Numerical Analysis textbook.
+title = "Polynomial Evaluation & Machine Representation" description = "My notes over Chapter 0 of Timothy Sauer's Numerical Analysis textbook.
 Some sentences and examples are straight from the book.
 All Python programs are mine.
-This chapter covers calculus and function evaluation, machine arithmetic, and sources of errors." date = 2023-08-26 notes = ["Numerical Analysis"]
+This chapter covers calculus and function evaluation, machine arithmetic, and sources of errors." date = 2023-08-26 tags = ["Numerical Analysis"]
 +++

 {{< toc >}}

 ## Evaluating a Polynomial
 ***